 The 6 most common faults

-Your boiler has stopped working because the water pressure is too low for it to run safely.
+Your boiler has stopped working because the water pressure inside the system has dropped too low for it to operate safely.

-Locate the external filling loop, which is usually a silver flexible hose with two small valves.Slowly open both valves one at a time until you hear water flowing into the system.Watch the pressure gauge and close both valves tightly once it reaches between 1.0 and 1.5 bar.
+Locate the external filling loop, which is usually a silver flexible hose with two small valves.Slowly open both valves to allow water into the system while watching the pressure gauge.Close both valves tightly once the gauge reaches between 1.0 and 1.5 bar.

 on the Johnson Starley Warmcair DW